BluRosie/hgss-monexpansion/README.md

 put your heart gold rom in the text/ folder as "base.nds"

+put your a081 narc in the root folder as a081.narc (the output will overwrite this)

 run scripts/make.bat in the root directory

 replace all the generated files with their equivalents in the rom.  specifics can be seen below